adrian-miasik/stream-deck-plugins-dota-2/README.md

 - For inquries related to any of my stream deck plugins: `stream-deck-plugins@adrian-miasik.com`

 # Third Party
-- Created with BarRaider's [streamdeck-tools](https://github.com/BarRaider/streamdeck-tools) SDK</p> 👍
+- Created with BarRaider's [streamdeck-tools](https://github.com/BarRaider/streamdeck-tools) SDK 👍

 # Legal
 Copyrights and trademarks are the property of their respective owners.